ApplauseAQI/AH-Android-Int/README.md

 You can either clone this repository or download a zip file - whichever works for you.

+### 5. Import the project into your IDE

 Import project into your favorite IDE (e.g. Eclipse or Android Studio), or you can build the app from the command line using Ant or Maven.

-### 5. Open the MainActivity file
+### 6. Open the MainActivity file

-Find the MainActivity class.
+In your IDE, expand the project to see the included folders.
+Locate src -> com.example.helloworldapphanceintegration -> MainActivity.java.
+Double click on the MainActivity.java file to open it.

 ### 7. Place your app key in the MainActivity